-Tammy is the current Chair of the Corporate Counseling and Litigation Section.
-She has been on the forefront of the development of alternative entity law, and clients trust and depend on her deep knowledge and experience to help them navigate the complexities involved in litigating cases involving alternative entities and corporations and to effectively prepare and present arguments on their behalf.
+Tammy L. Mercer is the current Chair of the Corporate Litigation and Counseling Section of Young Conaway Stargatt & Taylor, LLP.
+Clients trust her to navigate the complexities involved in litigating cases involving alternative entities and corporations and to effectively prepare and present arguments on their behalf.
 She speaks frequently on relevant issues and topics and has litigated many of the leading cases in the alternative entity and corporate law area.
-Clients rely on her creativity and ability to focus on the critical issues at each stage of the litigation to help them formulate an effective litigation strategy and to achieve optimal results.
+Clients rely on her creativity and judgment.
+They look to her for guidance on the critical issues at each stage of the litigation to help them formulate an effective litigation strategy and to achieve optimal results.

 - Disputes related to alternative entities, including limited partnerships and limited liability companies, involving breach of fiduciary duties and the elimination or limitation of such duties, breaches of the implied covenant of good faith and fair dealing, books and records actions, control and buyout and dissolution and winding up.

 - Disputes involving corporate mergers and acquisitions, going private transactions, proxy contests, valuation and appraisal issues, indemnification and advancement proceedings, and stockholder access to books and records.

 - Disputes involving trade secret misappropriation and non-competition agreements.

 - Villanova University Charles Widger School of Law (J.D., summa cum laude)

 - Kutztown University (B.S., magna cum laude)

 Chambers USA - America's Leading Lawyers for Business, Delaware Court of Chancery.
 Ms. Mercer is particularly noted in Chambers for her experience in litigating disputes related to corporate M&A and noncompetition agreements and is described as having "very good judgment."